brvdley/wdv341/recipeManager/README.md

+# WDV321 - Advanced Javascript
-# Recipe Manager Project for WDV321
+## Recipe Manager Project
-Here you will see the project I worked on.
-This is uploaded to git to get across the PHP aspects as well as just help sharing the AJAX concepts.
+This project was created to showcase my skills in using AJAX.
+I incorporated PDO aspects by bringing in images and other elements from a MySQL Database.
+I also incorporated mobile responsiveness, and PHP form validation.